Clarence Nash: Other characters

-In addition to Donald's voice, Clarence Nash also voiced Donald's nephews Huey, Dewey and Louie and his girlfriend Daisy.
-He provided the meows and yowls of Figaro the kitten in Pinocchio and in a handful of shorts; in Pinocchio he also provided the Popeye-esque voice for the Rough House statue.
-He also voiced a bullfrog croaking "Watch out!" in Bambi and also did some dog sounds in One Hundred and One Dalmatians, and also voiced Jiminy Cricket for a brief period of time after Cliff Edwards's death in 1971.
+In addition to Donald's voice, Clarence Nash also voiced Donald's nephews Huey, Dewey and Louie and his girlfriend Daisy, and Mickey Mouse in Plutopia, R'coon Dawg, Pluto's Party and Pluto's Christmas Tree.
+He provided the meows and yowls of Figaro the kitten and some donkey brays in Pinocchio and in a handful of shorts.
+He also did some bird sounds in Snow White and the Seven Dwarfs, voiced a bullfrog in Bambi and Mr. Bluebird in Song of the South, did some dog sounds in One Hundred and One Dalmatians and background bird sounds in Enchanted Tiki Room, and voiced Jiminy Cricket for a brief period of time after Cliff Edwards's death in 1971.

-Nash's iconic Donald Duck voice would be impersonated elsewhere in animation, most notably in the Tom and Jerry cartoons directed by William Hanna and Joseph Barbera with the characters Little Quacker (voiced by Red Coffey) and Yakky Doodle (voiced by Jimmy Weldon).
+Nash's iconic Donald Duck voice would be impersonated elsewhere in animation, most notably in the Tom and Jerry cartoons directed by William Hanna and Joseph Barbera with the character Little Quacker (voiced by Red Coffey) and Hanna-Barbera's Yakky Doodle (voiced by Jimmy Weldon), while Harry E. Lang did Donald Duck-like voices in cartoons at MGM Cartoons and Columbia Pictures, including Tom Cat in the early shorts whenever he hisses.
 As with most Hanna-Barbera productions, these characters used celebrity impersonations, in these cases an impersonation of Clarence Nash's Donald Duck voice.
-Because both were so similar to Nash's voice they were often mistakenly attributed to Nash.
-Likewise, contrary to popular belief, he did not perform the duck voice for Rick Dees' "Disco Duck"; it was one of Dees' acquaintances.
-Nash would also use his duck voice on The Burns & Allen Show during the 1940s, playing Gracie's pet duck.
+Because both were much similar to Nash's voice they were often mistakenly attributed to Nash.
+Likewise, contrary to popular belief, he did not perform the duck voice for Rick Dees' "Disco Duck", which was done by one of Dees' acquaintances.
+Nash would also use his duck voice on The Burns & Allen Show during the 1940s, playing Gracie's pet duck Herman.

-Nash appeared as himself in the 1941 film The Reluctant Dragon, which shows how Disney films are produced, and was a contestant on a 1954 episode of What's My Line and a 1964 episode of To Tell the Truth.
+Nash appeared as himself in the 1941 film The Reluctant Dragon, which shows how Disney films were produced, and was a contestant on a 1954 episode of What's My Line and a 1964 episode of To Tell the Truth.
 Nash also appeared as himself in a 1956 episode of Disneyland entitled "A Day in the Life of Donald Duck", in which he interacts with an animated Donald who blames him for his speech problems: the two end up arguing mainly due to Donald's short temper.
 He was also a guest on a 1976 episode of The Mike Douglas Show.
 The 1984 special Donald Duck's 50th Birthday included several clips from Disney films and Disneyland episodes.